You are here

 Rarely has the global economy been rocked as hard as from the recent coronavirus and subsequent downturn in global economic activity.
 Unprecedented, extraordinary, unparalleled, Great Depression-like – the narrative is still searching for the right words to describe the global pandemic of 2020 and the historic decline in global economic activity.

-In his new report Rebooting the Transatlantic Economy, Joseph P. Quinlan, Senior Fellow, Transatlantic Leadership Network, explores the impact of the COVID-19 crisis on transatlantic trade and investment.
+In his report published in September 2020 Rebooting the Transatlantic Economy, Joseph P. Quinlan, Senior Fellow, Transatlantic Leadership Network, explores the impact of the COVID-19 crisis on transatlantic trade and investment.
 The report outlines key trends affecting the global economy and what they mean for the resilience of the transatlantic relationship.